Belleye/openReticApp/memory-bank/systemPatterns.md

 - RESTful API communication with the ESP32 using JSON payloads.
 - Offline-first design with caching and error handling for network issues.
 - Responsive UI patterns using Tailwind's responsive utilities for navigation and controls.
+- FullCalendar used for interactive schedule visualization.
+- Separate, focused modal components for Add (`AddScheduleModal`) and Edit/Delete (`EditScheduleModal`) operations.
+- Passing original data array index via `extendedProps` in FullCalendar events to link UI interactions back to the source data.

 ## Component Relationships
 - Dashboard UI binds to the scheduleData object to reflect real-time status and control state.